KPI-Highload/YnotTube/README.md

 ## Interservice Communication

-Regular YnotTube operations require microservices to be able to communicate between themselfs.
+Regular YnotTube operations require microservices to be able to communicate between themselves.
 To achieve that, we chose two-fold approach.

 ![Microservices Operations](./overview/DatabaseReplication.drawio.png)